meltwater/terraform-aws-asg-dns-handler/README.md

 # ASG DNS handler

 ## Purpose

-This module sets up everything necessary for dynamically setting hostnames following a certain pattern on instances spawned by Auto Scaling Groups
+This Terraform module sets up everything necessary for dynamically setting hostnames following a certain pattern on instances spawned by AWS Auto Scaling Groups (ASGs).

+Learn more about our motivation to build this module in [this blog post](https://underthehood.meltwater.com/blog/2020/02/07/dynamic-route53-records-for-aws-auto-scaling-groups-with-terraform/).

 # Requirements

 - [Terraform](https://www.terraform.io/downloads.html) 0.12+
 - [Terraform AWS provider](https://github.com/terraform-providers/terraform-provider-aws) 2.0+

 ## Usage

 Create an ASG and set the `asg:hostname_pattern` tag for example like this:

 ```